OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 and this gives { } so there are no compatible units for these three meters.
 As the example states, you cannot graph these three.

-??discuss how label works.

-The ideas can be expressed in pseudocode as:
+We note that parts of this example will not be how OED ultimately works.
+You will not be able to graph mass units with CO2 units so, for example, graphing Natural Gas as BTU meter(s) and Trash meter(s) as Short ton could not be done.
+The details are given in [determining conversions](#determining-conversions).

-    // Takes a set of meter ids and returns the set of compatible units as names. function Set unitsCompatibleWithMeters(Set meters) {
+    // Takes a set of meter ids and returns the set of compatible unit ids. function Set unitsCompatibleWithMeters(Set meters) {
       // The first meter processed is different since intersection with empty set is empty. boolean first = true